 The “why” and “how” of data breaches – first line of defense

 Cybercrime is an extremely profitable industry for attackers.
 Hackers seek personally identifiable information to steal money, compromise identities, or sell over the dark web.
 Hackers target vulnerabilities of companies and tap into opportunities by directly going after the network.
 Since the average time taken to spot a data breach is over five months, there is sufficient time for malicious actors to abuse the data.
+Data management practices must be aware of the need to protect against internal and external intrusions and data misuse.

 Data breaches can occur in several ways, but the most common are: